 In addition to divorce issues, we represent fathers who are involved in contested paternity cases.
-Whether you need to speak with an experienced lawyer about a paternity or father's rights issue, you can turn to us with confidence.
+Whether you need to speak with an experienced lawyer about paternity or father's rights in Washington State, you can turn to us with confidence.

 Fathers Rights in Washington State